 What Are The Benefits of a SSAS Pension?

 A Small Self-Administered Scheme pension is a business tool designed to benefit your business.
 Not only does a property SSAS pension offer many benefits for your business today, but it also has many long-term benefits that will help you to create a bigger retirement fund, generated from the success of your business.
 It’s low cost, you’re in control and you get all the tax breaks associated with any other pension scheme while being able to invest in the full range of permitted investments allowed under UK legislation.
 Not only that, but property SSAS also allows you to fund your company when you need some extra cash.

 - Invest in property

 - Invest pension funds in your own business

 - Avoid upfront fees and increase capital gains

-- Access fixed investment returns up to 12% p.a.
+- Access investment returns

 - Consolidate pensions and reduce pension charges substantially.

 SSAS pensions have the same attractive investment and tax benefits of a SIPP or a personal pension, but they offer far more financial planning and investment options.
 For example, with a SSAS pension, a company director can use up to 50% of the money in the pension as an investment in their own business, or buy shares in a business not listed on a stock exchange (including their own).
 Many business owners who have a SSAS pension take advantage of the ability to transfer their business premises into the pension scheme, so that company rental payments can be paid into the pension fund.